sygmaprotocol/sygma-sdk/README.md

   <a href="https://sygmaprotocol.github.io/sygma-sdk/">SygmaSDK typedocs</a>
 </p>

-A Typescript SDK allowing users to easily add cross-chain capabilities such as bridging tokens and sending messages to their dApp projects.
+The Sygma SDK is written in TypeScript and allows developers to easily add cross-chain capabilities such as bridging tokens and sending messages to their dApp projects.
+For complete documentation, please see our [docs site](https://docs.buildwithsygma.com).

 ## Features

 Currently supported:
 - Transfering fungible assets between **Substrate** and **EVM** chains
+- Generic message passing between **EVM** chains

 ## Installation
 ```bash